jbakse/site_builder/docs/noise/index.md

 ```

 ### Controlling the Amplitude and Range
 The `noise(x)` function returns values in the range of 0 to 1.
-Use multiplication and addition to shift this range to the range you need.
+Use multiplication and addition to shift values to the range you need.
 Be aware that while `random()` provides evenly-distributed values, `noise()` values are biased towards the middle.

 ```javascript
 // scale values to sit between 10 and 20;